CRIStin: Norwegian Scientific Index

-In 2021 the National Publication Committee introduced a new level called "level X" for journals and publishers where there is doubt whether the publication channel should be approved or not.
-In 2021 the National Publication Committee said Level X will become operational in the autumn of 2021 and linked the creation of the level to the many expressions of concern regarding publisher MDPI.
+In 2021 the National Publication Committee introduced a new level called "level X" for journals and publishers that they are soliciting comments on whether it should be approved or not.
+Becoming operational in the autumn of 2021, the National Publication Committee linked the creation of level X to concerns regarding the publisher MDPI.
 The new level became active in September 2021; of the 13 initial journals included in the level, five were MDPI journals.
 In 2022, 10 of the 13 initial journals are rated as non-academic (level 0), while one (Geosciences) has been rated as academic (level 1).
 As of May 2022, there were 7 journals in the list, out of which 2 from the initial journals.
-As of October 2022, there are 11 journals in this list.
+As of February 2024, there is one publisher (Bentham Science Publishers) and 46 individual journals in this list, including 13 from MDPI, nine from Hindawi, and seven from Elsevier.

 The Norwegian Scientific Index is also used in other countries than Norway, both formally and informally.
 For example, South Africa started using the index in 2016.
 The Norwegian Scientific Index also forms the basis for the Nordic List, a joint Nordic bibliographic database that is developed under the auspices of the Nordic Council and the governments of the Nordic countries.
 As of February 2023, the Nordic List website from its 2018 presentation is not functional.

 The responsibility for the European Reference Index for the Humanities and the Social Sciences, now called ERIH PLUS, was transferred from the European Science Foundation to the Norwegian Centre for Research Data in 2014 and is now available on the same website as the Norwegian Scientific Index.